Rank Leaders Action Group

 Odiri Ighamre

-Chief Executive Officer, KORI Youth Charity
+CEO, KORI Youth Charity

 For over 30 years, I’ve worked as an educator and storyteller across schools, prisons, museums, and mental health hospitals.
 With expertise in Social Pedagogy and youth development, I’ve trained youth workers across the UK and supported leadership growth in Africa.
 I co-founded three organisations: Women Tellers, Evwreni Productions, and KORI Youth Charity, which I’ve led since 2002.